Posted on 8 May 2025

 Keep in mind that this formula provides a simple average and is often used for analytical purposes to understand trends and make informed decisions about inventory management.

-Financial Analysis
+Enhances Financial Analysis

-Budgeting and Planning
+Supports Budgeting and Planning

-Supply Chain Management
+Improves Supply Chain Efficiency

-Despite its widespread use, the average merchandise inventory formula has limitations.
+Despite its widespread use, the average inventory formula has limitations.
 From sensitivity to seasonal variations to potential errors in estimated balances, understanding these constraints is crucial for accurate inventory management and financial analysis.

 Estimation errors